-This caramel sauce isn’t as “burnt” tasting as the traditional dry caramel method I share below where the sugar is melted first and then the dairy free butter and half and half is added afterward.
+This caramel sauce isn’t as “burnt” tasting as the traditional dry caramel method where the sugar is melted first and then the dairy free butter and half and half is added afterward.

-The traditional method is more like what real caramel is supposed to be, but this method is so much easier and nearly fail-proof.
+The traditional wet method is more like what real caramel is supposed to be, but this simple method is so much easier and nearly fail-proof.

 The caramel sauce that this recipe makes is lighter in color than the traditional dry caramel.
 If you want this to be a bit darker, you can replace 1 or 2 Tablespoons of the white sugar with brown sugar for a butterscotch/caramel sauce hybrid.